Other Operations on Packets

 Here you select where in the tree your new packet will appear.
 Your new packet will be added as a child of whatever you choose in this box.

 This will be the label (i.e., the name) of the new packet.
-No two packets in the same data file may have the same label.

 You might also be asked for additional information according to which type of packet you are creating.